Riverdale Neighborhood Review - Bronx Moving Guide

-Upstate NY is just a quick hop stop away, with easy access to Van Cortlandt Park (whose acreage rivals that of Central Park), and Manhattan just a stop or two away!
+Upstate NY is just a quick hop and stop away, with easy access to Van Cortlandt Park (whose acreage rivals that of Central Park), and Manhattan just a stop or two away.

 Early in its development, Riverdale was home to the estates and mansions of Manhattan's wealthy businessmen and elite moguls.

 The affluent neighborhoods of Hudson Hill and Fieldston are the area's top destinations, thanks to the selection of large houses with privacy.